Are you done talking? Have you finished your thought? Can I answer your question now?

 Now that you understand how using rising or falling intonation can change the meaning of the sentence, I want you to take a moment to write your own examples.

 Try writing examples using words you already use, questions you may ask, or statements that make sense for your life.
-Then try saying them with the correct tone.
+Then try saying them with the correct tone of voice.

 We often talk about the same subjects again and again, so it can be helpful to practice with ideas that are familiar to you.